-In the "JDK Selection" portion of the screen, select Sun SDK 1.6.0_05 or higher from the list of available JDKs.
+For example, on a Linux system, you would be asked to select "Sun SDK 1.6.0_14" from the list of available JDKs.

 7. Configure JDBC Component Schema Screen

 Configure the schema information for each data source listed on this screen.
 When you make changes to any field on this screen, the changes are applied to selected data sources only.
 For fields that are common with all data sources (for example, all data sources reside on the same database), you should select all of the data sources and make your changes.
 The changes are saved automatically as you type.